containers/podman/docs/source/markdown/podman-play-kube.1.md

 `Kubernetes Pods or Deployments`

 Only two volume types are supported by play kube, the *hostPath* and *persistentVolumeClaim* volume types.
-For the *hostPath* volume type, only the  *default (empty)*, *DirectoryOrCreate*, *Directory*, *FileOrCreate*, *File*, and *Socket* subtypes are supported.
-The *CharDevice* and *BlockDevice* subtypes are not supported.
+For the *hostPath* volume type, only the  *default (empty)*, *DirectoryOrCreate*, *Directory*, *FileOrCreate*, *File*, *Socket, CharDevice* and *BlockDevice* subtypes are supported.
 Podman interprets the value of *hostPath* *path* as a file path when it contains at least one forward slash, otherwise Podman treats the value as the name of a named volume.
 When using a *persistentVolumeClaim*, the value for *claimName* is the name for the Podman named volume.

 Note: When playing a kube YAML with init containers, the init container will be created with init type value `always`.